unicolas/unicolas.github.io/src/lib/posts/2023-10-28-generalised-auth-with-jwt-in-servant.md

 accessSettings :: JWTValidationSettings
 accessSettings = defaultJWTValidationSettings (== "access")
 ```
-We'll parameterise the user identifier and the issued-at time to the constructor and set the rest of the claims as we wanted for this token type (expire in 15 minutes since issued and "access" as audience).
+We'll parameterise the user identifier and the issued-at time to the constructor and set the rest of the claims as we wanted for this token type (expire in 15 minutes since issued and &ldquo;access&rdquo; as audience).
 And then the refresh token claim set counterpart `RefreshClaims`:
 ```hs
 newtype RefreshClaims = RefreshClaims ClaimsSet